cpey/FindingMemo/README.md

 ## Example of use

-A test for the `load_msg` function is found in the test directory.
+A test for the `load_msg` function is included in the test directory.

 ```
 test@test:~$ ./msg-queue-test